mbleron/ExcelTable/README.md

 return DMLContext;
 ```
 createDMLContext() initializes a new DML context based on the input table/view name.
-Argument p_table_name may be a simple or qualified SQL name, with no database link part, for example :
+The parameter `p_table_name` may be a simple or qualified SQL name, with no database link part.
+For example :
 `MY_TABLE`
 `MY_SCHEMA.MY_TABLE`
 `"myTable"`
 `MY_SCHEMA."myTable"`

-The function returns a handle to the context (of type ExcelTable.DMLContext), to be used by related routines `mapColumn()` and `loadData()`.
+The function returns a handle to the context (of type ExcelTable.DMLContext), to be used by related routines [mapColumn](#mapcolumn-function) and [loadData](#loaddata-function).

 __Example__ :
 ```